fatihhcan/cocdaily_app/README.md

 **formz:** A unified form representation in Dart which aims to simplify form representation and validation in a generic way.

 **freezed_annotation:** Annotations for the freezed code-generator.
 This package does nothing without freezed too.

+**freezed:** Code generation for immutable classes that has a simple syntax/API without compromising on the features.

 **google_fonts:** A package to include fonts from fonts.google.com in your Flutter app.